pikasTech/pikadoc-en/docs/source/如何贡献 PikaScrpt BSP.md

 ![](assets/1638664526181-09b00c29-fc72-429a-bb99-3f009eae141e.png)

-- Create a new folder in the [repository after fork]/bsp directory, then copy it into the template project, use the git command to add files, and push it to the pikascript repository after **fork.
+- Create a new folder in the [repository after fork]/bsp directory, then copy it into the template project, use the git command to add files, and push it to the pikascript repository after **fork**.

 ```shell
 cd pikascript/bsp